dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ```

 The status can be one of "OK", "ERR", "UNKNOWN", or "IN_PROGRESS".
 The errors
-field contains the errors if the operatoin failed and it will be empty
+field contains the errors if the operation failed and it will be empty
 otherwise.
 Also note that the information used to track a restore operation is
 local to each alpha.
 In practical terms, this means that you should send this
 request to the same alpha to which the original restore request was sent.